Cleaner boards, more followers, & more blog visitors.

 What you have to know before even shopping around is which social media platforms are you going to start with?
 Pinterest should be #1, then maybe Facebook, Twitter, , etc. Until you get the hang of how everything works, I would only start with 2-3 TOPS.

 It is damn near impossible to keep up with everything when you are first learning how to sufficiently blog.

-- Tailwind is another great addition, since I use Viraltag for my auto posting I only use Tailwind currently for joining and posting in “Tribes”.
-They are an extension of the Pinterest board concept so you and fellow bloggers will be reading and sharing each others posts.
+- Tailwind is a great service for any blogger.
+They offer free access to “Tribes” which are an extension of the Pinterest boards concept so you and fellow bloggers will be reading and sharing each others posts.

 (Tribes are free so even if you schedule your posts somewhere else, it is totally worth finding some tribes to contribute to.
 Here is the link to my Tailwind Tribe BloggingWhirlwind)

 The best response that I have found is when I schedule the posts at least a half hour apart.
 What you would ultimately like to do is create a steady stream of posts all throughout the day, every single day.

 If you start going overload with posting you will notice people starting to unfollow you or even get kicked out of the group boards.

 Don't worry, you will figure out a posting groove with an auto posting service.
 Once you take the time to get it all set up, you can schedule your posts as far ahead as you want.